 The Group recognises the importance of environmental protection.
 The Group has introduced various steps and procedures to ensure all resources are efficiently utilised.
-The Group has well-established practices in reducing electricity consumption and recycling ink cartridges and toner cartridges.
+The Group has well-established practices in reducing electricity consumption, recycling ink cartridges and toner cartridges.
 In addition, it encourages its employees to participate in environmental protection activities which benefit the community as a whole.
-Further discussions on the Group's environmental polices and performance is set out in the Environmental, Social and Governance ("ESG") report in this report.
+Further discussions on the Group's environmental policies and performance are set out in the Environmental, Social and Governance ("ESG") report in this report.